Grow Thyself

 What nice square shoulders

-- She had 17 pregnancies, but all of her children died before reaching adulthood, no wonder.
+- Anne had 17 pregnancies, but all of her children died before reaching adulthood, no wonder.

 - Queen Anne died on August 1, 1714, at Kensington Palace at the age of 49.